whatnote/ClaimsCorner/README.md

 ### Responsive-Testing

-The wibesite was set up as a mbile first wesite, the game type meant that hte cards only had to be above and below each other to work on mobile.
+The wibesite was set up as a mbile first website, the materialize class are excelement at re-scalling withouth the need to and array of @media queries.

 #### Web Browser and DEvice Testing